About CFF Nantua

 Constructivism was an artistic and architectural philosophy that originated in Russia beginning in 1913 by Vladimir Tatlin.
 This was a rejection of the idea of autonomous art.
 He wanted 'to construct' art.
 The movement was in favour of art as a practice for social purposes.
 Constructivism had a great effect on modern art movements of the 20th century, influencing major trends such as the Bauhaus and De Stijl movements.
 Its influence was pervasive, with major effects upon architecture, graphic design, industrial design, theatre, film, dance, fashion and to some extent music.
 The term Construction Art was first used as a derisive term by Kazimir Malevich to describe the work of Alexander Rodchenko in 1917.
 Constructivism first appears as a positive term in Naum Gabo's Realistic Manifesto of 1920.
 Tweet with us: #cfffonts #nantuaCFF Nantua is a geometric display font by René Verkaart

-Nantua is currently only available in one weight, incl. an italic companion.
+Nantua is currently only available in two styles (roman & italic).
 Let us know when you would like to have other weights made available.

 This typeface has no specified Opentype features.